unrealwork/atsd-use-cases/CBI_CPI/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/f322562c/12/#fullscreen)

 Although similar to the **Figure 2.1**, the above visualization details the real yield of cash (makam) and not just the absolute, or gross, yield.
-Looking closely from 2010 to present day highlights the differences in visulization:
+Looking closely from 2010 to present day highlights the differences in visualization:

 **Figure 2.2**